You want a lawyer who has walked this walk a thousand times.

-One of the most common forms of organized crime in Minnesota is that involving drugs.
-The trafficking in, packaging, and selling of drugs involves more than one individual and this can mean that there is a drug ring or some other organization going on.
+One of the most common forms of organized crime in Minnesota involves selling drugs.
+The trafficking in, packaging and selling of drugs involve more than one individual and this can mean that there is a drug ring or some other organization involved.

-The thing about organized crime, however, is that it is hardly ever truly organized, yet all of the participants work together to achieve the same goal, which is usually one that is financial.
+The thing about organized crime, however, is that it is hardly ever truly organized.
+Yet all of the participants work together to achieve the same goal, which is usually large profits.

 Types Of Organized Crime

 Organized crime can happen in a number of ways.
 It can involve: